 - Shortness of breath with wheezing or decreased air entry, presumed to be due to bronchospasm from reactive airway disease or asthma - Signs of respiratory distress which may include: - Accessory muscle use and/or tripod positioning - Cyanosis, mottled skin - Nasal flaring, retractions - Albuterol (BLS) inhaler (2 puffs inhaled) or albuterol (BLS) nebulizer.
-May repeat dose one time, as needed, within 30 minutes. - For infants and children less than 2 years of age, administer nebulized albuterol (BLS) 1.25 mg. - For patients 2 years of age or greater, administer nebulized albuterol (BLS) 2.5 mg. - For severe respiratory symptoms: - Less than 5 years of age: pediatric epinephrine auto-injector (BLS) 0.15 mg IM or epinephrine (BLS) (1 mg/mL) 0.15 mg IM - 5 years of age or greater: epinephrine auto-injector (BLS) 0.3 mg IM or epinephrine (BLS) (1 mg/mL) 0.5 mg IM - Albuterol and Ipratropium (Atrovent®) nebulized. - For an infant less than 1 year of age: albuterol 1.25 mg nebulized; ipratropium is contraindicated. - For a child 1 year of age or greater, but less than 2 years of age: albuterol 1.25 mg and ipratropium 250 mcg nebulized. - For a patient 2 years of age or greater: albuterol 2.5 mg and ipratropium 500 mcg nebulized. - May repeat albuterol one time for recurrent or worsening symptoms - Epinephrine (1 mg/mL) - Less than 5 years of age: epinephrine (1 mg/mL) 0.15 mg IM - 5 years of age or greater: epinephrine (1 mg/mL) 0.5 mg IM - May repeat epinephrine (1 mg/mL) every 5 minutes for a total of 3 doses, as needed. - For moderate to severe exacerbations, consider the administration of dexamethasone 0.5 mg/kg PO/IV, up to a maximum dose of 10 mg. - For patients 12 years of age and older, consider terbutaline 0.25 mg IM for moderate to severe exacerbations.
+May repeat dose one time, as needed, within 30 minutes. - For infants and children less than 2 years of age, administer nebulized albuterol (BLS) 1.25 mg. - For patients 2 years of age or greater, administer nebulized albuterol (BLS) 2.5 mg. - For severe respiratory symptoms: - Less than 5 years of age: pediatric epinephrine auto-injector (BLS) 0.15 mg IM in the lateral thigh or epinephrine (BLS) (1 mg/mL) 0.15 mg IM in the lateral thigh - 5 years of age or greater: epinephrine auto-injector (BLS) 0.3 mg IM in the lateral thigh or epinephrine (BLS) (1 mg/mL) 0.5 mg IM in the lateral thigh - Medical consult required for asthma/COPD patient who has a cardiac history or is pregnant - Albuterol and Ipratropium (Atrovent[®]) nebulized. - For an infant less than 1 year of age: albuterol 1.25 mg nebulized; ipratropium is contraindicated. - For a child 1 year of age or greater, but less than 2 years of age: albuterol 1.25 mg and ipratropium 250 mcg nebulized. - For a patient 2 years of age or greater: albuterol 2.5 mg and ipratropium 500 mcg nebulized. - May repeat albuterol one time for recurrent or worsening symptoms - Epinephrine (1 mg/mL) - Less than 5 years of age: epinephrine (1 mg/mL) 0.15 mg IM in the lateral thigh - 5 years of age or greater: epinephrine (1 mg/mL) 0.5 mg IM in the lateral thigh - May repeat epinephrine (1 mg/mL) every 5 minutes for a total of 3 doses, as needed. - For moderate to severe exacerbations, consider the administration of dexamethasone 0.5 mg/kg PO/IV, up to a maximum dose of 10 mg. - For patients 12 years of age and older, consider terbutaline 0.25 mg IM for moderate to severe exacerbations.
 May repeat dose one time after 15 minutes if no improvement.
-Maximum total dose 0.5 mg IM. - (BLS) For patients with congenital heart or lung disease, obtain medical consultation for epinephrine (1 mg/mL), pediatric epinephrine auto-injector, or epinephrine auto-injector. - (ALS/BLS) Additional doses of albuterol, ipratropium, epinephrine (1 mg/mL) or epinephrine auto-injector beyond those listed above require medical consultation. - (ALS) For moderate to severe exacerbations, administer magnesium sulfate 50 mg/kg IV/IO to a max of 2 grams given over 10-20 minutes (mixed in 50 100 mL of approved diluent).
-For children, administer 20 ml/kg fluid bolus of LR with magnesium to reduce risk of hypotension.
+Maximum total dose 0.5 mg IM.